erictrinh/jquery-memoized-ajax/README.md

-# jquery Memoized Ajax
+# jQuery Memoized Ajax

 Memoization is a technique for caching the results of expensive function calls so that subsequent calls (given the same inputs) are very fast.
 This property is also useful for expensive AJAX calls.
 This plugin adds a method called `$.memoizedAjax` that behaves exactly like `$.ajax`, but caches the result in localStorage.
-The next time `memoizedAjax` is called with the same `data` and `url` arguments, it will return the result immediately, in the form of a resolved `$.Deferred` (if you have no idea what a deferred is, that's ok.
+The next time `memoizedAjax` is called with the same `data` and `url` arguments, it will return the result immediately, in the form of a resolved `$.Deferred`.
+(If you have no idea what a deferred is, that's ok.
 Just treat this exactly like `$.ajax`...with a few caveats.
-See below).
+See below.)

 ## Example usage